iwangjian/TG-ClariQ/README.md

 ```

 ## Acknowledgments
 Our implementation of the baseline models (RankNet and LambdaMART) is based on the [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib/), the Seq2Seq is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).
-We thank the [Hugging Face Transformers](https://github.com/huggingface/transformers) for their thousands of pretrained models and highly elegant codes.
+We thank the [Hugging Face Transformers](https://github.com/huggingface/transformers) for their pretrained models and highly elegant codes.

 ## Citation
-If you use our code in your work, you can cite our paper as:
+If you find our code is helpful in your work, you can cite our paper as:
 ```
 @inproceedings{wang2021template,
   title={Template-guided Clarifying Question Generation for Web Search Clarification},